 Children’s apparel retailer, Carter’s, delights their customers by showcasing local store inventory on their website – because sometimes parents can’t wait 4-7 days for additional onesies.
 Customers can sort their search results to options that only their local Carter’s store has in stock and available to pick up that day.

 Using an order management system that calculates available-to-sell (ATS) inventory for all channels, including stores, allows them to display store inventory on their website, so brands can encourage customers to shop in store.
 Carter’s also offers convenient curbside pickup if shopping in-store isn’t an option.

 Home Depot: Displaying All Product Information Down to the Store Aisle

-Home improvement giant, Home Depot, started their omnichannel operations in 2018 with their “One Home Depot” strategy.
+Home improvement giant, Home Depot, started its omnichannel operations in 2018 with its “One Home Depot” strategy.
 According to their leadership update, they’re developing “a truly interconnected shopping experience by allowing customers to seamlessly blend the digital and physical worlds” by the end of 2021.

 It’s clear from their website that they are focused on creating a customer-first model.
 On their product pages seen below, Home Depot offers their customers several ways to find what they need.
 They even go as far as putting what aisle the product is in at their neighborhood store.
 Everything a customer needs to make their purchasing decision is right on their website (and app) and eliminates unnecessary friction in the buying process.

-Brands who prioritize omnichannel strategies will continue to win in the retail landscape.
-With a strong tech stack—anchored by a powerful order management system— retailers can provide customers with the seamless omnichannel experiences they expect.
+Brands that prioritize omnichannel strategies will continue to win in the retail landscape.
+With a strong tech stack—anchored by a powerful order management system— retailers can provide customers with the seamless omnichannel retail experiences they expect.